alibaba/feathub/README.md

 #### Quickstart using Flink Processor

-If you are interested in computing the Feathub features with Flink processor in a local Flink cluster.
-You can see the following quickstart with different deployment modes:
+If you are interested in computing the Feathub features with Flink processor in a local Flink cluster, you can see the following quickstart with different deployment modes:

 - [Flink Processor Session Mode Quickstart](docs/quickstarts/flink_processor_session_quickstart.md)
 - [Flink Processor Cli Mode Quickstart](docs/quickstarts/flink_processor_cli_quickstart.md)